lokendra-singh-rao/accident-detection-using-yolov8/README.md

 - Click on Video Input button and upload video on next page and submit to see the results

 ### Training Data
-- Go to <a src="https://drive.google.com/drive/folders/1Yh56CJvFXfS9iJsxpZCZhpwBf45vL6uZ?usp=sharing">Training Data</a> to get the Training Data.
+- Go to [Training Data](https://drive.google.com/drive/folders/1Yh56CJvFXfS9iJsxpZCZhpwBf45vL6uZ?usp=sharing) to get the Training Data.

 ## Model Training
 #### Preparing Custom dataset